-[article as originally published in The Clyde Fitch Report, October 11, 2017.]
-Sometimes a beautiful woman’s yearning gaze isn’t sufficient to hold a piece of theater together that has too many […]
+[Original published in The Clyde Fitch Report, October 11, 2017.]
+Sometimes a beautiful woman’s yearning gaze isn’t sufficient to hold a piece of theater together that has too many moving […]

 Sometimes a beautiful woman’s yearning gaze isn’t sufficient to hold a piece of theater together that has too many moving parts.
 Women offer those gazes, to varying effect, in two differently structured plays dealing with British and Irish historical stories that are now calling two NYC stages home.

 Uptown, Elizabeth McGovern, who played Cora, the American-born upper-class matriarch on Downton Abbey, is essaying a hard-edged, harrowing, widowed British matriarch in a revival of J. B. Priestley’s Time and the Conways at the American Airlines Theatre.
 In that production, one character’s intense and mournful gaze underscores set changes, cultural shifts, and time passing.
 Downtown, Irish Rep’s revival of the late Brian Friel’s The Home Place begins and ends with a haunted female gaze, inspired by music and memory.
 Despite Charlotte Moore’s elegant direction, that gaze, and the moments it underscores, is hampered by a plot burdened with too many notes.

 Set in 1878, The Home Place takes place on a single day in the life of an Irish estate occupied by widower Christopher Gore (sad and earnest John Windsor-Cunningham), his son David (lanky Ed Malone), their servants, and a raft of visitors.
 James Noone’s set, bathed in Michael Gottlieb’s yellow and green lighting, transforms Irish Rep’s compact stage and provides potent clues to the politics of the plot.